Course Descriptions

 - Develop the ability to analyze Internet resources available for teaching the course.

-- Compare and contrast some of the resources available for the teaching of this course, and make decisions as to the materials that would best serve the needs of their students.
+- Compare and contrast some of the resources available for teaching this course and make decisions as to the materials that would best serve the needs of their students.

 Ed.
 633 – U.S. HISTORY